-- The Program's graduation rates are consistent with the program's mission and goals, JRCERT policy, and Cameron University. - Program graduates earn degrees or certificates within 150% (36 months) of the published program length from the start date. - The Radiologic Technology Program is competency-based education that provides for a variable graduation, to include an option for extension of program length for students unable to complete all competencies/ graduation/ completion requirements in the established program time frame, due to emergency extenuating circumstances, beyond the student's control, or in the case of a world wide pandemic. - Graduation/Completion Requirements: (To be completed prior to graduation & fulfill Cameron University & Program requirements.) - All course work completed with a minimum of a 78% GPA with the exception of the Radiologic Technology Seminar course, that must be passed with an 80%. - In compliance with JRCERT and ARRT standards, all competencies required to sit for national certification/registry completed. - All books, CDs and computer disks have been returned to the Health Librarian in satisfactory condition.
-(Once completed, books, CDs and computer disks cannot be checked out.) - Update all student information records, to include permanent address with phone number and place of employment address with immediate supervisor, if available, upon graduation. - Cleared outstanding debts or financial obligations with Cameron University, GPTC, or Radiologic Technology Program, and with the Medical Building Secretary. - Cleared and cleaned locker as verified by instructor. - Program exit surveys turned in to Medical Building Secretary. - ID badges and dosimeter turned in to instructor. - Passing of 3 National Certification Preparation Exams with 80%. - Cameron University Evaluations completed on-line for semester courses. - Removed and turned in Great Plains Technology Center sticker to medical building secretary.
+- The Program's graduation rates are consistent with the program's mission and goals, and with JRCERT policy. - Program graduates earn degrees or certificates within 150% (36 months) of the published program length from the start date. - The Radiologic Technology Program is competency-based education that provides for variable graduation, to include options for early release of eligible students that have completed all competencies/graduation/completion program requirements, and for extension of program length for students unable to complete all competencies/ graduation/ completion requirements in the established program time frame. - Graduation/Completion Requirements: (To be completed prior to graduation & fulfill Cameron University & Program requirements.) - All course work completed with a minimum of 80% GPA in Clinical & Comprehensive Program Review for Radiography courses and 78% GPA in all other didactic courses, with the exception of the Radiologic Technology course, which must be minimum of 80%. - · In compliance with JRCERT and ARRT standards, all competencies required to sit for national certification completed. - All books, CDs and computer disks have been returned to the Health Careers Librarian in satisfactory condition.
+(Once student has completed the program, books, CDs and computer disks cannot be checked out through GPTC Library.) - All student information records, to include permanent address with phone number and place of employment address with immediate supervisor, if available, upon graduation. - Cleared outstanding debts or financial obligations with Cameron University, GPTC, or Radiologic Technology Program, and with the Health Careers Secretary. - · Cleared and cleaned locker as verified by instructor. - Program exit surveys turned in to Health Careers Secretary. - · All Student Organization attire or instruments must be returned in good repair to the CTSO advisor. - All Campus and Clinical ID badges and dosimeter turned in to instructor. - · Passing of 3 National Certification Preparation Exams. - In the event that all requirements are not met, the student will be granted a variable completion date, until all requirements are completed. - Cameron University Evaluations completed online for semester courses. - Great Plains Technology Center School Evaluation completed online. - Removed and turned in Great Plains Technology Center sticker to medical building secretary.